kadaster-labs/sensrnet-home/docs/adr/0004-angular-and-openlayers-as-frontend-stack.md

 * it is safe choice in the currently de factor standard frameworks to start building a rich and nice frontend with.
 * the Kadaster Development Team already has experience with this stack and even can use internal available components built upon this stack.

   _At a later point in time these internal components will be removed because of the lack of openness of these components.
-They were of great help at the start of the project but less helpful at a later point in time._
+They were of great help at the start of the project, but prevent non-Kadaster developers from inspecting or building the frontend component._

 ## Links <!-- optional -->